 Mobilization Effects of Multilateral Development Banks

-We use loan-level data on syndicated lending to a large sample of developing countries between 1993and 2017 to estimate the mobilization effects of multilateral development banks (MDBs), controllingfor a large set of fixed effects.
-We find evidence of positive and significant direct and indirectmobilization effects of multilateral lending on the number of deals and on the total size of bankinflows.
-The number of lending banks and the average maturity of syndicated loans also increase afterMDB lending.
-These effects are present not only on impact, but they last up to three years and are notoffset by a decline in bond financing.
-There is no evidence of anticipation effects and the results arenot driven by confounding factors, such as the presence of large global banks, Chinese lending andaid flows.
-Finally, the economic effects are sizable, suggesting that MBDs can play a vital role tomobilize private sector financing to achieve the goals of the 2030 Development Agenda.
+This study uses loan-level data on syndicated lending to a large sample of developing countries between 1993 and 2017 to estimate the mobilization effects of multilateral development banks (MDBs), that is, their ability to crowd-in capital from private creditors.
+Controlling for a large set of fixed effects, the paper shows evidence of positive and significant mobilization effects of multilateral lending on the size of bank inflows.
+The number of lenders and the average maturity of syndicated loans also increase.
+These effects are present not only on impact but last for up to three years and are not offset by a decline in bond financing.
+There is no evidence of anticipation effects, and the results are robust to numerous tests controlling for the role of confounding factors and unobserved heterogeneity.
+Finally, the results are economically sizable, indicating that MDBs can mobilize about seven dollars in bank credit over a three-year period for each dollar invested.